Course Reserve Service: Information for Professors

 - Note that providing a full bibliographic citation for each item in your syllabus or reading list will speed up the processing of course materials; please consult the FAQ below for the necessary information.

-- Once your request has been processed, any materials placed on reserve will be available to your students via Ares (for digital reserves) or as a short-term loan in the library (for physical reserves).
+- Once your request has been processed, any materials placed on reserve will be available to your students via Ares.
 You may also integrate your list of readings in Ares into Virtual Campus.

 What can be placed on reserve?

 Any materials placed on reserve should be originals or legal copies.
-These may include:
+These may include the following:

 - Scanned book chapters

 - Material from public domain and open access sources

 - Links to publicly available sources on the Internet